Cold Pressed Soap Making Notes

 Coconut Oil:

 This is one of the most common raw materials used in the soap and cosmetic industry.
 Coconut oil is super cleansing and produces large bubbles in cold process.
 It's so cleansing that it can be drying.
-It can be used up to 33% but around 15% is recommened if you have sensitive or dry skin.
+It can be used up to 33% but around 15% is recommended if you have sensitive or dry skin.

 Useful links: